sezna/js-router/README.md

-# JS-Router
+# Why JS-Router?
 This project is a lighter weight alternative to the feature-rich routers like React Router.
-It has no dependencies and only provides basic routing capabilities.
+It has _no_ dependencies (none at all!) and only provides basic routing capabilities.
 It supports URL parameters and provides an overrideable 404 page.
-A Link component is also included.
+A Link component is also included (or, will be in the future).

-It is currently a huge WIP and isn't ready for release yet
+It is currently a WIP and isn't ready for release yet

 # Usage
 The router takes two parameters: an object specifying paths to components and an optional 404 page component if it doesn't find anything for the current path.
 By default, it will just return a "404 page not found" string if it doesn't find anything.